apptainer/singularity-userdocs/networking.rst

-Administrators can permit certain users or groups to request other network configurations through options in ``singularity.conf``.
-Additional cni configuration files can be added to the ``network`` configuration directory as required, and Singularity's provided configurations may also be modified.
+Administrators can permit certain users or groups to request other network configurations through options in ``apptainer.conf``.
+Additional cni configuration files can be added to the ``network`` configuration directory as required, and apptainer's provided configurations may also be modified.

 ``--network-args``
 ==================